DeronW/gateway/README.md

 Phantom Gateway Server
 ============

-this server was design to instead of EventMachine tcp.rb server
+This server is designed as an alternative to EventMachine tcp.rb server

 dependence lib